mexemexe/portfolio/README_Prometheus.md

 └── README_Prometheus.md
 ```

-### Key Files
+### File Descriptions
-- `index.html`: The main entry point of the web application, containing a simple "Hello World" text.
+- `index.html`: The primary entry point of the web application, containing a simple "Hello World" text.
+This file serves as the main HTML document that will be rendered in web browsers.
-- `README_Prometheus.md`: Comprehensive documentation providing an overview of the project, its setup, and guidelines.
+- `README_Prometheus.md`: Comprehensive documentation providing an overview of the project, including setup instructions, usage guidelines, and additional project information.

+### Directory Organization
+The project follows a flat file structure without nested directories, emphasizing simplicity and ease of use.
+This approach makes the project lightweight and immediately accessible, ideal for quick web development starts or learning purposes.

 ## Technologies Used

 #### Web Technologies
-- HTML5 (for markup)
+- HTML5

 #### Development Tools
 - Text Editor/IDE